 New York State Tuition Assistance Program (TAP)

-Students enrolling in a full-time program, including the allied health programs with the Mandl in New York, may apply for awards that range from $275 to $5,000 per academic year.
+Students enrolling in a full-time program, including the allied health programs with the Mandl in New York, may apply for awards that range from $500 to $4,500 per academic year (2 year private).
 Awards may not exceed cost of tuition and are subject to State funding and award levels.

-To apply for TAP students enrolled at our College must complete the FAFSA and the New York State TAP application.
+To apply for TAP students enrolled at Mandl must complete the FAFSA and the New York State TAP application (ETA).